coush001/Winston2.0-Algotrading/README.md

 - Offline cronjob which runs the script daily

 ## Next:
-- Basic structure for backtesting
+- Basic infra for backtesting
+- Testing trading strategies
+- Conneciton and trading out of sample